SynapticSugar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 <img src="./traffic-signs-data/wild_2.png" alt="softmax wild 2" style="width: 200px;"/>
 </p>

 Layer one is the output of the first convolution layer and shows the effect of the weights and biases for each of the 32 filters.
 There are several 45 degree (9, 16, 20, and 23), horizontal (8, 17, and 17), and vertical (2, 7, 24, and 26) filters.
 There are also features that look like a threshold was applied.
 See 3 and 23.
 There are also some filters which seem to be composits of the above filters.
+In general this layer is looking at edges.

 <p align="center">
 <img src="./vis_layer_1.png" alt="Layer 1" style="width: 800px;"/>
 </p>

 Layer two has more depth but less width and height.
 This layer is harder for humans to understand what is happening inside these filters.
+This layer would be looking for small features that make up a sign.

 <p align="center">
 <img src="./vis_layer_2.png" alt="Layer 2" style="width: 800px;"/>
 </p>

 Layer three has very little spatial information for each filter, but there is more of them to generalize the classification problem.
+This layer would be identifying a particlular type of traffic sign.

 <p align="center">
 <img src="./vis_layer_3.png" alt="Layer 3" style="width: 800px;"/>